kpal/Data-Science-Getting-and-Cleaning-Data-Project/CodeBook.md

 * X, y and subject combine the training and testing data for each variable respectively using rbind(), and then data combines these three datasets together into one large dataset using cbind().
 * features contains the names of the features corresponding to each column of data.
 * colsWanted gives the names of the features from features that have mean or std in their description.
-* dataMeanStd is a subset of data containing only the columns given by colsWanted and the last two columns 562 and 563 corresponding to the y and subject data.
+* dataMeanStd is a subset of data containing only the columns given by colsWanted and the last two columns 562 and 563 corresponding to the y and subject data respectively.
 * activity contains the names of the activities corresponding to the activity ids present in the y variable, and is used to substitute the corresponding numeric column of dataMeanStd by the descriptive name of each activity.
 * dataAverageSubjectActivity contains the average of each variable for each activity and each subject, which is created using the function ddply() from the package plyr.